nekonaute/roborobo4/README.md

 	 * You tried to run setup.py.
 Contrary to what the message says, setup.py isn't deprecated but can no longer be used directly.
 	 * Solution (see above): python3 -m pip install . --force --user -v
 	 * Comment: it can be pretty long.
 Be sure to use the -v option for verbose mode.
+ * When executing _tutorial.py_ (or any other examples):
+ 	* error looks like: ModuleNotFoundError: No module named 'pyroborobo'
+  	* be sure to check that you followed every steps of the installation tutorial.
+If this is the case, then it may be a problem with multiple Python versions.
+Conda used one version, and Python command in shell calls for another version.
+   	* fix: use _bash_ (not tcsh), add to the end of the .bashrc file: _alias python='/usr/bin/python3.xx'_ with _xx_ the preferred version.
+Restart terminal after modification.
  * When executing _python3 tutorial.py_
 	 * error: "no module name 'pyRoborobo'"
    	 * Solution 1: be sure that you have activated the conda environment (prefix of prompt should read something like _(roborobo)_)